Day 19 - Thursday, June 27, 2002

 Just before Carbondale I rode through the Crab Orchard National Wildlife Refuge.
 It's a very natural place with lots of wetland and protected habitat for many animal and plant species.
 The Greater St. Louis Council of the Boy Scouts of America has a camp here on Little Grassy Lake.
 It reminded me of my 10 summers working at Heritage Reservation, Greater Pittsburgh Councils camp.

 I went to the famous "Bike Surgeon" in Carbondale today to see about some repairs.
 Bill Watts owns the place and was a very good guy.
-I had the headset tightened, the brakes looked at, and got a new cassette for the bike.
+I had the headset tightened, the brakes looked at and got a new cassette for the bike.
 The whole way from the coast I wished I had at least one lower gear than my bike came with.
 The largest cog in the rear was a 28 tooth gear and I know they make cassettes with more teeth than that.
 The owner had a new Shimano cassette that had a 30 tooth sprocket.
 Just what I needed!
 Twenty five dollars was the right price too.
 Two more teeth makes going up hills just that much easier.
-I gave it a try and it works well - no compatiblility problems at all.
+I gave it a try and it works well - no compatibility problems at all.
 I shouldn't have to dismount and walk my bike up the steepest hills any more and the more gradual hills won't be such a pain.
-This should also help my Achilles tendonitis (which didn't flare up today by the way) since I can spin faster with lower pressure.
+This should also help my Achilles tendonitis (which didn't flare up today by the way) since I can spin faster with lower force.
 I should be set to make it the rest of the way now.

 Before leaving Carbondale I stopped at a Chinese buffet restaurant to pig out.
 Lunch was $4.90 and I ate like a hog and drank lots of water.
 It was great deal!
 My fortune in the fortune cookie was "You are a person of culture."
 I then headed to Murphysboro to a supermarket.
 Just as I checked out it started to rain pretty good.
-I was going to try to make it to Chester today (for a total of 110 miles or so) but sat in the supermarket vestiblue with my bike for an hour while the rain passed.
+I was going to try to make it to Chester today (for a total of 110 miles or so) but sat in the supermarket vestibule with my bike for an hour while the rain passed.
 A quick half hour ride led me to Murphysboro State Park where I got a shower and had dinner before it started to rain again.
 The clouds are really rumbling and it's raining pretty steadily now at 7:00pm.
 The rain has really cooled things off and this should relieve the dry spell they have had for the past two weeks around here - the farmers will be happy.

 On to Missouri tomorrow - my fourth state.
 Illinois went by very quickly!